Before I dive into The Peter Principle, and what it means to rise to your level of incompetence, I want to relate a story.

 During the review, the staff member mentions that they’re interested in moving into a management position, and although they have never managed people before, they suggest that they’re ready for the challenge.

 Your new manager once again exceeds expectations in their new role, and once again, they’re promoted.
 They continue to get promoted up until the point where they struggle in the role.
 As Peter suggests, they rise to their level of incompetence (hence the term “rise to your level of incompetence”), at which point they’re stuck.
 Peter calls this the “final placement,” but it is better known as Peter’s Plateau.

 Peter contends that the employee, once they realize that they’re Incompetent in their role, will grow increasingly frustrated in the position, which results, in the end, in an unmotivated and potentially less productive employee.

-The Owner Growing Beyond the Peter Principle, Rise to Your Level of Incompetence and Surpass It.
+Growing Beyond Your Peter Principle.
+Rise to Your Level of Incompetence and Surpass It.